storybookjs/playwright-ct/README.md

 To execute the test run:

 ```
-npm run playwright
+npm run playwright test
 ```

-This will execute the
+This will execute the test you have just written alongside the E2E tests from before.

 ## TODO